Drums Around the Corner

-Drums Around the Corner is a jazz album by Art Blakey which was mainly recorded in 1958, but not released until 1999.
+Drums around the Corner is a posthumous album by Art Blakey recorded in 1958 and 1959, but not released until 1999.

-The album comprises two sessions.
+The album was cut from two sessions.
 The main session, recorded by Rudy Van Gelder at Manhattan Towers, New York City on November 2, 1958, is effectively a showcase for an all-star lineup drummers consisting of Blakey, Philly Joe Jones, Roy Haynes and Ray Barretto (on congas).
-They are supported by the regular members of the Jazz Messenger at the time, Lee Morgan (trumpet), Bobby Timmons (piano) and Jymie Merritt (bass).
+They are supported by the regular members of the Jazz Messengers at the time, Lee Morgan (trumpet), Bobby Timmons (piano) and Jymie Merritt (bass).

 The later session was a duet between Blakey and bassist Paul Chambers, recorded at the Van Gelder Studio in Hackensack, NJ on March 29, 1959.